RAF West Malling: In popular culture

 Several films and TV programmes, including The Beatles' 1967 experimental film Magical Mystery Tour, the 1972 television series Pathfinders and the 1982 television drama series We'll Meet Again, used the airfield as a location during production.

-Aerial sequences for an episode of the British police TV series Dempsey and Makepeace were filmed here in 1984, involving some spirited flying by a Topflite de Havilland Heron G-ANUO.
+Aerial sequences for an episode of the British TV crime drama Dempsey and Makepeace were filmed here in 1984.

-West Malling airfield served as a backdrop for the opening sequences of the 1989 "Agatha Christie's Poirot" episode "The Incredible Theft", where the T hangar formerly located behind the airfield's watch tower (today the site of the Kings Hill Asda store) was emblazoned with the name "Mayfield" and a secret prototype fighter plane, the "Mayfield Kestrel" was revealed then demonstrated by the aircraft's builder to a government minister.
-Filmed with the famous Spitfire IXb MH434 flown by the legendary display pilot Ray Hanna, the sequence is one of the most-memorable of the television drama's 70 broadcast episodes.
+West Malling airfield served as a backdrop for the opening sequences of the 1989 Agatha Christie's Poirot episode "The Incredible Theft".

-More recently, the 2007 TV series Cape Wrath includes scenes shot at Kings Hill and other local areas.
+The 2007 TV series Cape Wrath includes scenes shot at Kings Hill and other local areas.